willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 ### "We couldn't download the mixed reality software" or "Hang tight while we do some downloading"

 * Your PC must be connected to the internet to download Windows Mixed Reality.
 Check your network status at:  **Settings > Network & Internet > Status**.
 If you are unable to connect to the internet go [here](https://support.microsoft.com/en-us/help/10741/windows-10-fix-network-connection-issues) for help.
 * [Metered networks](https://support.microsoft.com/en-us/help/17452/windows-metered-internet-connections-faq) can limit how much you download.
-Make sure your internet is not set as a Metered Connection by going to: **Settings > Network & Internet > Status > Change connection properties > Set as metered connection > Off**.
+Make sure your internet is not set as a metered connection by going to: **Settings > Network & Internet > Status > Change connection properties > Set as metered connection > Off**.
 * Sometimes a pending update can block the Mixed Reality Software download.
-To check if you have pending updates:
+To check for pending updates:
     * Run **Settings > Windows Update > Check for Update**.
     * Make sure you have Windows Update enabled.
     * Restart your PC and try again.